jpkrooney/Delayed_entry_jointmodels_paper1/README.md

     5. Extract_simCoxLMM_estimates.R - this file extracts the Cox model and linear mixed model estimates from these sub-models reported in the supplementary data of the paper.

+### Note if you plan to run the simulation

+The simulation as run for the paper includes 1000 generated datasets for each of 5 different data generating scenarios.
+In addition, to each dataset 6 different joint models were fit.
+This was carried out on an 8core Macbook pro with 64GB RAM and required several weeks to perform.
+If you wish to run the simulation yourself for test purposes and do not have similar hardward available, we recommend that you edit the value of M (the number of simulated datasets for each data generating scenario) in the Gen_sim_data.R from 1000 to a lower number such as 50 for an initial run through of the code.
+In addition, the number of workers in the line of code 'plan(multisession, workers = 12, gc=TRUE)' determines the number of virtual cpu cores to use and we recommend you set this to a size suited for your computer.
+Note that at M = 1000, each worker needs at least 4GB of available RAM, although this RAM requirement is lower if you have descreased the value of M.